chrisnoonan98675/site/xl-testview/concept/file-selection-patterns.markdown

 * Relative to the working directory that you specify in the test specification
 * Case-sensitive if the operating system is case-sensitive

+Multiple patterns may be provided, separated by a comma (",").

 For example, if your working directory is `/var/tests`: